FAQ

 • How Does Trenchless Sewer Repair Work?

 Unlike traditional sewer repair, which requires large trenches to expose and replace damaged pipes, trenchless techniques involve minimal excavation by using small access points at the pipe's entry and exit.
-Two main methods are typically used: pipe bursting, where a new pipe pushes out and replaces the old one, and pipe lining, where a flexible liner is inserted and hardened to form a new inner layer.
+Two main methods are typically used: pipe lining, where a flexible liner is inserted and hardened to form a new inner layer, and epoxy coating, where the inside of the pipe is coated in resin to restore the structural integrity.

 • What Are the Benefits of Trenchless Sewer Repair?